libetl/local-traffic/README.md

 ## how to change mappings to local / non-local

-1. Open `.local-traffic.json` while running it
+1. Open `.local-traffic.json` while running it, or use the config web editor
 2. Edit the mapping keys and downstream urls
 3. See the status update in the terminal, that's it.